bpostance/bpostance.github.io/_posts/2020-12-13-introduction-to-bayesian-inference.md

 pYellow = 6/60
 pYellowRed = 4/20 # probability of Yellow given Red
 pYellowBlue = 2 / 40 # probability of Yellow given Blue

-print('Cond p(Yellow|Red) = {:.3f}'.format(pYellowRed))
-print('Cond p(Yellow|Blue) = {:.3f}'.format(pYellowBlue))
 ```

     Cond p(Yellow|Red) = 0.200
     Cond p(Yellow|Blue) = 0.050

-We now some baseline information for the probability and conditional probability of landing on each colour within the Legosphere.
+We now have the baseline information for the probability and conditional probability of landing on each colour within the Legosphere.
 We can apply Bayes' theorem to generate estimates for "if we land on a yellow brick, what is the probability its red underneath?"

 $$P(A|B) = \frac {P(B|A)P(A)}{P(B)}$$